zentrum-lexikographie/dwdsmor/README.md

   DWDSmor Morphological Analysis

-  Copyright (C) 2021 Berlin-Brandenburgische Akademie der Wissenschaften
+  Copyright (C) 2022 Berlin-Brandenburgische Akademie der Wissenschaften

-  Feeds word forms – given as one form per line – into a finite state transducer and outputs the results – valid paths through the transducer representing possible analyses.
+  Feeds word forms – given as one form per line – into a finite-state transducer and outputs the results – valid paths through the transducer representing possible analyses.